-Google’s New Ad Blocker Helps it Monopolize the Ad Market, Blacklist Competitors
+Google’s New Ad Blocker Could Help it Monopolize the Ad Market, Blacklist Competitors

 In recent years, Google and Facebook have exponentially taken over the universe of online ads and currently hold 40.7 percent and 19.7 percent of the United States digital ad market respectively.

 Ad Blocking Users Don’t Hate Ads, They Just Hate the Ads They See

 Google is taking steps to eliminate annoying and intrusive ads by introducing a new ad blocker that will be built into the Google Chrome browser.
 It will block ads Google believes are harmful to your online experience.

 Bixy CEO and Founder Kyle Johnson Featured in Kansas City Business Journal